-In 2023, the US offshore wind energy potential capacity grew to ~53 GW (Musial et al., 2023).
+In 2023, the US offshore wind energy potential capacity grew to $\sim$ 53 GW (Musial et al., 2023).
 This includes operational projects, wind farms under construction, and those which are in various other stages of development.
-Planning an offshore wind farm requires finding the optimal location that fulfills different requirements including pricing, optimized siting, regulation, and grid integration, among others.
-For these efforts, stakeholders in the wind energy industry need a suite of wind resources, including a wind atlas that will examine the wind at various heights from the ocean surface up to the wind turbine hub heights.
-A long-term stable database of wind speeds is a particularly pressing need for the wind energy sector, not only at commonly used hub heights of ~100 m (with rotor diameter of ~90 m), but also at higher hub heights of ~140 m to 160 m, as continued technological improvements allow for larger wind turbines, as well as the full rotor layer of the turbines to allow for accurate calculations of rotor equivalent wind speed.
+Planning an offshore wind farm requires finding an optimal location that fulfills different requirements, including pricing, optimized siting, regulation, and grid integration, among others.
+For these efforts, stakeholders in the wind energy industry need a suite of wind resources, including a wind atlas that will examine the wind at various heights from the ocean surface up to wind turbine hub heights.
+A long-term, stable database of wind speeds is a particularly pressing need for the wind energy sector, not only at commonly used hub heights of $\sim 100 \,\mathrm{m}$ (with a rotor diameter of $\sim 90 \,\mathrm{m}$ ), but also at higher hub heights of $\sim$ 140 to 160 m, as continued technological improvements allow for larger wind turbines and for the full rotor layer of the turbines to enable accurate calculations of rotor-equivalent wind speed.

-The biggest hindrance of developing such a long-term database is a scarcity of accurate wind speeds observations within the rotor layer of wind turbines.
+The biggest hindrance to developing such a long-term database is the scarcity of accurate wind speed observations within the rotor layer of wind turbines.
 Wind speeds at these heights are often measured by meteorological towers in coastal areas.
 This becomes less cost-effective as newer, larger turbines are developed since the price of measurements increases with height.
-Sonic detection and ranging (sodar) instruments can measure wind speed by taking advantage of the doppler shift phenomenon.
-Sodars, though portable, provide wind speeds and directions from 30 m to up to 200 m at a 5 m resolution, however, these measurements are very site specific (Hanson 2006; He et al., 2022), can potentially have lower accuracies, and are prone to high background noise and solid reflection (Peña et al., 2013).
-Buoy-mounted floating Light Detection and Ranging (lidar) instruments provide an alternative way to measure winds at those heights but are equally expensive and available for particular sites only.
+Sonic detection and ranging (sodar) instruments can measure wind speed by taking advantage of the Doppler shift phenomenon.
+Sodars, though portable, provide wind speeds and directions from 30 m to up to 200 m at a 5 m resolution; however, these measurements are very site-specific (Hanson 2006; He et al., 2022), can potentially have lower accuracies, and are prone to high background noise and solid reflection (Peña et al., 2013).
+Buoy-mounted floating light detection and ranging (lidar) instruments provide an alternative way to measure winds at those heights but are equally expensive and available for particular sites only.
 In addition, lidar measurements can be limited by challenging environments or inclement conditions and have difficulty accounting for the effects on wind speed observations due to the movement of waves in the ocean (Clifton et al., 2018).
-However, due to their lower maintenance cost they are commonly used by wind farm developers.
+However, due to their lower maintenance cost, they are commonly used by wind farm developers.
 As most of these lidar data are not publicly available due to proprietary reasons, there remains a scarcity of wind speed observations within the rotor layer of turbines.
-The only data that are publicly available are from a few lidar stations and the 2023 National Renewable Energy Laboratory (NREL) National Offshore Wind (NOW-23) dataset that is based on the Weather Research and Forecasting (WRF) model in and around the coastal US (NREL, 2020) as described in Sect.
-2. Since the few publicly available lidar stations have limited spatio-temporal coverage and NOW-23 only spans ~20 years, there is a gap in real-time wind speed profile knowledge along the US coasts.
+The only data that are publicly available are from a few lidar stations and the 2023 National Renewable Energy Laboratory (NREL) National Offshore Wind (NOW)-23 dataset that is based on the Weather Research and Forecasting (WRF) model in and around the coastal US (Bodini et al., 2023), as described in Sect.
+2. Since the few publicly available lidar stations have limited spatiotemporal coverage and NOW-23 only spans $\sim$ 20 years, there is a gap in real-time wind speed profile knowledge along the US coasts.
 Satellite-based products can be utilized to develop wind speed profile gridded datasets with vast coverage and high resolution that can help address this critical database gap.
-Using the National Oceanic and Atmospheric Administration (NOAA) National Centers for Environmental Information's (NCEI) Blended Seawinds (NBSv2.0) product, we derive vertical wind speed profiles around the US coasts from July 1987 through present, providing ~38 years of historical data with near real-time data (1 day latency) and science quality data updated monthly.
+Using the National Oceanic and Atmospheric Administration (NOAA) National Centers for Environmental Information (NCEI) Blended Seawinds version 2 (NBSv2.0) product, we derive vertical wind speed profiles around US coasts from July 1987 to the present, providing ~ 38 years of historical data with near-real-time data (1 d latency) and science-quality data updated monthly.